 Become a rhythm guitar-playing alchemist!

 This is what musicians do.
-They figure out a way to turn lead into gold.
+They figured outa way to turn lead into gold.
 Well actually Vynl is into gold but you know what I mean.
-Think about it, when an album sells 500,000 copies it’s considered gold!
-If it sells a million copies it’s considered platinum!
+Think about it, when an album sells 500,000 copies, it’s considered gold!
+If it sells a million copies, it’s considered platinum!
 See what I’m getting at?

 In my humble opinion, I recommend you take some time to learn how chord embellishments work and use them in your music to create color and emotion.
 This will make your music more enjoyable to listen to and give you greater satisfaction as a guitarist.

-If you’d like to learn more about chord embellishments, I recommend you check out the book I authored.
-Learn Guitar Chord Theory.
-Published on Amazon.
+If you’d like to learn more about chord embellishments, I recommend you check out the book I authored and self-published, Rhythm Guitar Alchemy.

-Learn Guitar Chord Theory is a comprehensive course on enjoying the fun of constructing guitar chords.
+Rhythm Guitar Alchemy is a comprehensive course on enjoying the fun of playing rhythm guitar and constructing guitar chords.
 It will lead you on a path to guitar chord mastery.
 It will teach you how to build and fully understand guitar chords in a simple step-by-step method.

 Starting with the triad (three-note chord) and building up and out from there.
 Learn the foundation of the guitar chord, how to properly form it, what notes are needed for each key, and what’s necessary to create music with them.